Peregrine Maitland: Legacy

-Maitland, Hants County, Nova Scotia is named after him.

-Maitland Street, Dartmouth, Nova Scotia is named after him, as is Maitland Street in London, Ontario., as is Maitland Street, Maitland Place and Maitland Terrace in Toronto, Ontario.
+Port Maitland, Nova Scotia, is named after him, as is Maitland, Nova Scotia.
+Maitland Street, Dartmouth, Nova Scotia is named after him, as is Maitland Street in London, Ontario.
+Also named in his honor are Maitland Street and Maitland Terrace (in Church and Wellesley), Maitland Place (continuation of Maitland Street east of Jarvis Street in Cabbagetown) in Toronto, Ontario.
 The Church of St. John the Evangelist Anglican in Niagara Falls, Ontario was constructed in 1825 largely through the efforts of Lieutenant-Governor Sir Peregrine Maitland.
 The church remained in regular use until 1957.
 Maitland, Ontario, on the St. Lawrence River is named after him.

 In New South Wales, Australia, the town of Maitland bears his name.
 It is one of a series of settlements founded in the years following Waterloo named for Wellington and his subordinate commanders, both from Waterloo and the Peninsula.
 These include Wellington, Orange, Picton, Grahamstown (Sir Thomas Graham), Pakenham (Sir Edward Pakenham) and Beresfield (Sir William Carr Beresford - misspelt).

-In South Africa Maitland, Cape Town, a light industrial and residential suburb, the Maitland River west of Port Elizabeth and numerous streets in the country are named after him.
+In South Africa Maitland, Cape Town, a light industrial and residential suburb, the Maitland River west of Port Elizabeth (empties in Indian Ocean at Maitland Beach, Maitland Local Authority Nature Reserve, and numerous streets in the country are named after him.

+Sir Peregrine Maitland is responsible for the naming of Lobo, Ontario, Mariposa, Ontario, Orillia, Ontario, Oro, Ontario, Oso, Ontario, Sombra, Ontario and Zorra, Ontario.
+All names are in Spanish.